herron11/514-group-project/README.md

 - List Active Processes: Displays all active processes and their PIDs.

-- List Active Threads: Displays all active threads.
+- List Active Threads: Display the number of active threads in the pool and created by the user.

 - Detect Deadlock: Runs the deadlock detection algorithm to identify any processes in a deadlock state.